 Contracts of Adhesion: Everything You Need to Know

-Contracts of adhesion — also known as boilerplate contracts, standard form contracts, take-it-or-leave-it contracts, or adhesionary contracts — are contracts between two parties where the drafting party usually has stronger bargaining power than the other.3 min read
+Contracts of adhesion — also known as boilerplate contracts, standard form contracts, take-it-or-leave-it contracts, or adhesionary contracts — are contracts between two parties where the drafting party usually has stronger bargaining power than the other.5 min read

-2. Fairness of Adhesion Contracts
+5. History of Adhesion Contracts

 Contracts of adhesion — also known as boilerplate contracts, standard form contracts, take-it-or-leave-it contracts, or adhesionary contracts — are contracts between two parties where the drafting party usually has stronger bargaining power than the other.

-About Contracts of Adhesion
+Contract of Adhesion Meaning

 - House leases